sadlerjames/OOP-Coursework/README.md

 - ShowIndividualPost on an endorsement?
 Can be shown, just no comments or endorsements (0).
 - getMostEndorsedPost sometimes set to empty post?
 Correct behaviour?
 Some for getMostEndorsedAccount.
 Sometimes returns null?
 - fix showIndividualPost formatting
-- Possibility of reducing the number of static objects?
-Reloading saved objects to enable?
 - Improve removeAccount methods
 - May be posible to optimise OO nature of some Account methods after modifying posts
-- Create the empty post when platform initialised
 - Check whether need to validate account description
-- Intead of using for loops to access object variables, reload the object itself
 - Update deletePost to use new method
 - Move methods back out to classes where possible (showIndividualPost?)
 - Change all ==, !=